kipprice/flow-md/example/res/sample_with_results.md

 ### Completionist Mode

 #### Overview
-If you're the type of person (like yours truly) who can't enjoy something without going all the way through every possible path, you can enable completionist mode and experience the joy of accomplishing every possible path.
+If you're the type of person (like yours truly) who can't enjoy something without going all the way through every possible path, you can enable completionist mode and experience the joy of accomplishing everything.

 #### Comparison
 | Repeatable? | Long? |